decloudmusic/vidgen/README.md

  3. cache: The directory where all data that can be regenerated is kept.
 Can be deleted without loss of information.
  4. audio...: `.wav` files that will be chopped up to generate the framefiles.
-The first one will be used as the audio track for the video, and the length will be calculated from it.
+The first one will only be used as the audio track for the video, and the length will be calculated from it.

 This will set up a makefile that can be called from the same directory that `framework.sh` was called from with (probably)